 Research we have funded

 Pancreatic Cancer Action has funded several projects investigating the early diagnosis of pancreatic cancer.
-This has allowed researchers to examine a number of new ways of looking at the disease.
+This has allowed researchers to examine several new ways of looking at the disease.

 Research part or fully funded by Pancreatic Cancer Action has been important in the development of potential biomarkers to diagnose pancreatic cancer earlier, in some cases, before symptoms appear.
 Many of these studies have gone on to receive grants from other organisations to help the work move further.

 Studies originally funded by Pancreatic Cancer Action have resulted in a grant from Cancer Research UK to study the link between type 2 diabetes and pancreatic cancer.
-Dr Etihne Costello and her team are conducting a study where patients will have blood tests to identify if their diabetes is type 2 or the rarer type 3c diabetes and if this is a result of pancreatic cancer.
+Dr Eithne Costello and her team at the University of Liverpool conducted a study where patients will have blood tests to identify if their diabetes is type 2 or the rarer type 3c diabetes and if this is a result of pancreatic cancer.
+The test aims to identify biomarkers of type 3c diabetes and/or pancreatic cancer.
+You can read more about the study here: Blood levels of adiponectin and IL-1Ra distinguish type 3c from type 2 diabetes: Implications for earlier pancreatic cancer detection in new-onset diabetes – ScienceDirect

 If researchers can discover a marker in the blood (also known as a biomarker) that can distinguish between the two types of diabetes, or diabetes caused by pancreatic cancer, it could give doctors a simple tool for diagnosis in these people.